xeodou/gulp-atom/README.md

 * `asarUnpackDir` Default is `false`, this options filter out asar directory, ex: `vendor` filter out `vendor` dir.
 * `symbols` Default is `false`, when set to `true` the symbols package from GitHub will be downloaded.
 * `packaging` Default is `false`, when set to `true` the packaging zip file.
+* `token` Default is `undefined`, when set to a GitHub authentication token helps prevent rate-limits when downloading Electron releases.

 * `platformResources`
   * `darwin` Mac resources.
 See [Core Foundation Keys](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html) for details.